logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 You can configure your own notification settings and threshold triggers for any security rule to stay notified in real time of security incidents.

-### Investigate events systematically with structured workflows
+### Follow structured workflows

+Structured workflows help you investigate events more systematically and methodically.

-Easily investigate security events using Cloud SIEM's **Investigate** and **Drilldown** features.
+Cloud SIEM's **Investigate** and **Drilldown** features take the guesswork out of the investigative process:

-Click the **Investigate** button in your triggered alerts to review the logs and get all of the relevant details surrounding the event.
+Begin with the relevant dashboards, where summary lists of triggered alerts are displayed.
+Click the **Investigate** button in any specific alert to review the raw logs and get all of the relevant details surrounding the event.

-Then, continue your investigation using **Drilldown links** that take you directly from the most informative fields to other relevant dashboards so you can further expand your understanding of the event.
+Then, continue your investigation using **Drilldown links** that take you directly from the most informative fields in an alert to other relevant dashboards.
+Drilldown links help guide you through your next steps in the investigation so you can continue to expand your understanding of the event.

-You can add your own Drilldown links to add to pre-built workflows and fine tune your processes.
+You can always add your own Drilldown links to fine tune your processes.

-### Threat Intelligence
+### Direct your threat hunting efforts

-A dedicated dashboard will help you perform preemptive threat hunting more effeciently.
+A dedicated Threat Intelligence dashboard will help you perform preemptive threat hunting more effeciently.

 Cloud SIEM cross references incoming logs against industry-recommended threat feeds to identify malicious IPs, DNSs, and URLs.
 Logs are scanned for appearances of IOCs (Indicator of Compromise) and enriched when they are found.